 Why are feeding disorders a concern?

 Children with feeding disorders tend to consume fewer calories and have a less varied and nutritious diet, which can lead to failure to thrive, poor weight gain or weight loss.
 These children can have poor energy levels, behavioral problems and constipation (particularly if their fluid intake is also low).
 They may also be more susceptible to infections or other illnesses because of the toll that malnutrition takes on the immune system.

 How are feeding disorders diagnosed?

-The specialists within our Feeding, Swallowing and Nutrition Program will start by analyzing your child’s medical history and feeding patterns.
-Our medical team will also observe while your child eats to look for signs of choking, coughing or gagging during eating.
+The specialists within our Feeding Program will start by analyzing your child’s medical history and feeding patterns.
+Our Feeding team will also observe while your child eats to look for signs of choking, coughing or gagging during eating.
 The team may also use imaging tests to assess swallowing function.
 Those tests could include a barium swallow study, a videoflouroscopic swallow study, and/or an esophageal manometry test.
 If your child’s doctor suspects another underlying condition, such as eosinophilic esophagitis, the doctor might order an endoscopy or other additional tests.

 What is the treatment for feeding disorders?

 Because feeding disorders vary in type and severity, treatment is based on your child’s needs.
 Our Feeding team takes a highly interdisciplinary approach to address the complexity of feeding disorders.
 Pediatric specialists from gastroenterology, speech pathology, psychology and nutrition work together to assess each child and develop a customized treatment plan to address each child’s needs.
 We believe this is key to offering our families the most comprehensive and efficient care.

 Learn more about what to expect from an appointment with our feeding, swallowing and nutrition team.